vancanhuit/vagrant-k8s/README.md

 # Creating a multi-node Kubernetes cluster on local machine

-You need to install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on your machine.
-Make sure your machine has enough RAM to run multiple VMs.
+We need to install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on our machine.
+Make sure that our machine has enough RAM to run multiple VMs.

 This quick guide is applicable from Kubernetes `1.24+` version onward.
 See [https://kubernetes.io/blog/2022/02/17/dockershim-faq/](https://kubernetes.io/blog/2022/02/17/dockershim-faq/) for more details about breaking changes from Kubernetes `1.24+`.